-Who knew that this 1957 advertisement of Philco Bantam 12 AC would be using a marketing tool that would come to be one of the most important and effective tools in digital marketing today.
+Who knew that this 1957 advertisement of Philco Bantam 12 AC would give direction to creating what we now term as call-to-action- one of the most effective and crucial marketing activities in the domain.

 Can you spot the Call-to-Action in the ad?

 Yup, you got it!
 It’s — Take it home Today, Be Cool Tonight!

 Of course, you can say it's long and not really the kinds of CTAs we’ve been using today, but it does the job!

 It’s urgent (Today), benefit-driven (Be Cool Tonight) and includes a powerful action word (take) which might just get folks to the shop.

 What are the other features that work in its favor?

 - It’s in a black box that stands out easily amidst the white background.

 - It’s placed pretty strategically too, right next to the visual that shows a man who’s carrying the Air Conditioner, which really drives home the point of “take home."

 - It addresses the reader on a first-person basis which is friendly and engaging.